By Cameron Hewitt

 As violence erupted in Croatia and Slovenia, Bosnia-Herzegovina was suspiciously quiet.
 Even optimists knew it couldn't last.
 At the crossroads of Balkan culture, Bosnia-Herzegovina was even more diverse than Croatia; it was populated predominantly by Muslim Bosniaks (43 percent of the population), but also by large numbers of Serbs (31 percent) and Croats (17 percent).
 Bosniaks tended to live in the cities, while Serbs and Croats were more often farmers.

-In the fall of 1991, Bosnia-Herzegovina's president, Alija Izetbegović, began to pursue independence.
+In the fall of 1991, Bosnia-Herzegovina's president began to pursue independence.
 While most Bosnian Croats and virtually all Bosniaks supported this move, Bosnia's substantial Serb minority resisted it.
 Bosnian Serbs preferred to remain part of an increasingly dominant ethnic group in a big country (Yugoslavia) rather than become second fiddle in a new, small country (Bosnia-Herzegovina).
-And so the Serbs within Bosnia-Herzegovina created their own “state,” called the Republic of the Serb People of Bosnia-Herzegovina.
+And so the Serbs within Bosnia-Herzegovina — whether they agreed or not — united into their own "state," called the Republic of the Serb People of Bosnia-Herzegovina.
 Its president, Radovan Karadžić, enjoyed the semisecret military support of Slobodan Milošević and the Yugoslav People's Army.
 The stage was set for a bloody secession.

 The Bosnian Serb aggressors were intentionally gruesome and violent.
-Leaders roused their foot soldiers with hate-filled propaganda (claiming, for example, that the Bosniaks were intent on creating a fundamentalist Islamic state that would do even worse to its Serb residents), then instructed them to carry out unthinkable atrocities.
-For the people who carried out these attacks, the war represented a cathartic opportunity to exact vengeance for decades-old perceived injustices.
-Everyday Serbs — who, for centuries, have been steeped in messages about how they have been the victims of their neighbors — saw this as an opportunity to finally make a stand.
+First, leaders roused their foot soldiers with hate-filled propaganda (claiming, for example, that the Bosniaks were intent on creating a fundamentalist Islamic state that would do even worse to its Serb residents).
+Then, once the troops were furious and motivated, they were ordered to carry out unthinkable atrocities.
+For some people who perpetrated these attacks, the war represented a cathartic opportunity to exact vengeance for decades-old perceived injustices.
+Everyday Serbs — who for centuries have been steeped in a national identity of victimhood — saw this as an opportunity to finally make a stand.
 But their superiors had even more dastardly motives.
-They sought not only to remove people from “their” land, but to do so in such a heinous way to ensure that the various groups could never again tolerate living together.
+They sought not only to remove people from "their" land, but to do so in such a heinous way as to ensure that the various groups could never again tolerate living together.

 Bosnia-Herzegovina was torn apart.
 Even the many mixed families were forced to choose sides.
 If you had a Serb mother and a Croat father, you were expected to pick one ethnicity or the other — and your brother might choose the opposite.
 The majority of people, who did not want this war and couldn't comprehend why it was happening, now faced the excruciating realization that their neighbors and friends were responsible for looting and burning their houses, and shooting at their loved ones.
-As families and former neighbors trained their guns on each other, proud and beautiful cities such as Mostar were turned to rubble, and people throughout Bosnia-Herzegovina lived in a state of constant terror.
+As families and former neighbors trained their guns on each other, proud and beautiful cities such as Mostar were turned to rubble.

 Even as the Serbs and Croats fought brutally in the streets, their leaders — Slobodan Milošević and Franjo Tuđman, respectively — were secretly meeting to carve up Bosnia into Serb and Croat sectors, at the Bosniaks' expense (the so-called Karađorđevo Agreement).
-Bosniak President Alija Izetbegović was completely left out of the conversation.
-For his part, Izetbegović desperately pleaded with the international community to support the peaceful secession of a free Bosnian state.
+Bosniak President Alija Izetbegović — who was left out of the conversation — desperately pleaded with the international community to support the peaceful secession of a free Bosnian state.
 Motivated more by fear than by nationalism, Izetbegović insisted that the creation of an independent Bosnia-Herzegovina was the only way to protect the lives of the Bosniak people.
-He said, “I would sacrifice peace for a sovereign Bosnia-Herzegovina, but for that peace in Bosnia-Herzegovina I would not sacrifice sovereignty.”

 At first, the Bosniaks and Croats teamed up to fend off the Serbs.
 But even before the first wave of fighting had subsided, Croats and Bosniaks turned their guns on each other.
 The Croats split off their own mini-state, the Croatian Republic of Herzeg-Bosnia.
 A bloody war raged for years among the three groups: the Serbs (with support from Serbia proper), the Croats (with support from Croatia proper), and — squeezed between them — the internationally recognized Bosniak government, with little support from anybody.

-The United Nations Protection Force (UNPROFOR) — dubbed “Smurfs” both for their light-blue helmets and for their ineffectiveness — exercised their very limited authority to provide humanitarian aid.
+The United Nations Protection Force (UNPROFOR) — dubbed "Smurfs" both for their light-blue helmets and for their ineffectiveness — exercised their very limited authority to provide humanitarian aid.
 Their charge allowed them only to feed civilians caught in the crossfire — an absurd notion in places like Sarajevo, where civilians were forced to live like soldiers.
 (A political cartoon from the time shows a Bosnian Serb preparing to murder a Bosniak with a knife.
-A UN solider appears and says, “Not so fast!”
-He proceeds to feed the Bosniak...then walks away, mission accomplished, while the Serb murders his victim.)
-Later, the UN tried to designate “safe areas” where civilians were protected, but because the UNPROFOR troops were not allowed to use force, even in self-defense, they became helpless witnesses to atrocities.
-This ugly situation was brilliantly parodied in the film No Man's Land (which won the Oscar for Best Foreign Film in 2002), a very dark comedy about the absurdity of the Bosnian war.
+A UN soldier appears and says, "Not so fast!"
+He proceeds to feed the Bosniak…then walks away, mission accomplished, while the Serb butchers his victim.)
+Later, the UN tried to designate "safe areas" where civilians were protected, but because the UNPROFOR troops were forbidden to use force — even in self-defense — they became helpless witnesses to atrocities.

-For three and a half years, the capital of Sarajevo — still inhabited by a united community of Sarajevans (who largely eschewed their individual ethnicities as Bosniaks, Croats, and Serbs) — was surrounded by Karadžić's Bosnian Serb army.
-Other Bosniak cities were also besieged, most notoriously Srebrenica in July of 1995.
+For three and a half years, the capital of Sarajevo — still inhabited by a united community of Sarajevans (which included Bosniaks, Croats, and Serbs) — was surrounded by Karadžić's Bosnian Serb army.
+Other Bosniak cities were also besieged, most notoriously Srebrenica in July 1995.
 While a Dutch unit of UNPROFOR troops sat impotently by, General Ratko Mladić invaded Srebrenica and oversaw the murder of at least 8,000 of its residents, mostly men.
-Additionally, 35,000 to 40,000 Bosniak women and children were forcibly removed from the city; many of them (including babies) died en route.
+Additionally, 35,000 to 40,000 Bosniak women and children were forcibly removed from the city; many of them, including babies, died en route.